alibolek/Python-PACMEZ/Readme.md

 ## What is this?

-	Pacmez is basic 2D game created with python tkinter library.
+	Pacmez is basic 2D game created with python turtle library.

 ## How to play?